manfredsteyer/ng-add-article/article.md

 ![Testing the ng-add schematic](schematics-ng-add.png)

-Even though the output mentions that a ``hello.txt`` is generated you won't find it, because when executing a schematic locally it's performing a dry-run.
-To get the file, set the debug switch to false:
+Even though the output mentions that a ``hello.txt`` is generated, you won't find it because when executing a schematic locally it's performing a dry-run.
+To get the file, set the ``debug`` switch to ``false``:

 ```
 schematics .:ng-add --debug false